syrupsweety/tomato-training-yolov8/README.md

 # tomato-training-yolov8
-This is a university realted project, aiming to detect ripe tomatoes using CV
+This is a university related project, aiming to detect ripe tomatoes using CV